DushyantSinght/CollegeComplaintPortal/README.md

-# Student Complaint Portal — MEAN Stack Project
+# College Complaint Portal — MEAN Stack Project

 A role-based complaint management system for college campuses.
 Students file complaints (hostel, academics, facilities, other) with a priority level;